- Idaho Department of Commerce – Start or Grow Your Business

-- Regulating workers’ compensation activities in Idaho, including companies licensed to issue workers’ compensation policies.
+- Regulating workers’ compensation activities in Idaho, including licensing insurance companies that issue workers’ compensation policies.

-- Ensuring that employers have workers’ compensation coverage as required by law.
+- Ensuring that employers provide workers’ compensation coverage as required by law.

 - Settling disputes between injured workers, employers, and insurers.

-- Deciding appeals of unemployment decisions referred by the Idaho Department of Labor.
+- Reviewing unemployment appeals referred by the Idaho Department of Labor.